chromaui/learnstorybook.com/README.md

 _If you are writing a new chapter for a language that already exists, skip to step 3._

 1. Decide if your guide should be organized by framework.
 Will the examples and messaging be specific to the reader's framework of choice?
-If so, add an additional directory for the framework: `/content/:guide/:framework` (`react`, `angular`, `vue`, etc.).
+If so, add an additional directory for the framework: `/content/:guide/:framework`.
 If not, carry on to the next step -- you will put your translation directories and chapters inside the `/content/:guide` directory.

 2. Add a directory for the language that you will use to write your chapter.
 The naming of this language directory is important and should mirror what has been used in other guides for similar translations.
 Additionally, [a helper](https://github.com/chromaui/learnstorybook.com/tree/master/src/lib/getLanguageName.js) is used across the app to transform the language into a human readable name, so make sure to update that helper if you are adding a language which has not yet been used.
 Know of a better way to convert this language into something more readable?
 [Start an issue](https://github.com/chromaui/learnstorybook.com/issues) and let us know your idea.